MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-copilot-features.md

 ## Region availability and supported languages

-Copilot AI features are available by default to only those customers with environments that have United States as their geography for data processing and storage.
+Copilot AI features are available by default to only those customers with environments that have United States, Australia, and United Kingdom as their geography for data processing and storage.
 See: [Region availability of analytics and insights](cs-region-availability-service-limits.md#region-availability-of-analytics-and-insights).

-For enabling the Copilot features outside the United States, see [Copilot data movement across geographies](copilot-data-movement.md).

 Language support for Copilot features such as case and conversation Summary, email assist, and ask a question is available in seven languages.
 To learn about supported languages for Copilot, see [Language support for AI-based analytics and insights in Customer Service](cs-region-availability-service-limits.md#language-support-for-ai-based-analytics-and-insights-in-customer-service).

-### Enable public preview for geographies outside of United States

-1. Enable [cross geo support](cs-region-availability-service-limits.md#language-support-for-ai-based-analytics-and-insights-in-customer-service) based on your location.
-1. Go to [Power Platform admin center](https://admin.powerplatform.microsoft.com/) and select **Environments**.
-1. Select the environment in which you'd like to enable the copilot features, and then copy the value of the **Organization ID**.
-1. Email a request to `d365_csaipreview@microsoft.com` with your **Organization ID** to enable the preview.

 ## Opt in to continue with Copilot setup